-We talked to Mohamed Fayed of grubtech about the future of food delivery, and he had the following to say:-
+Mohamed Fayed of grubtech speaks to us about the future of food delivery and the Covid-19 pandemic.

 First of all, how are you and your family doing in these COVID-19 times?

 Mohamed Fayed: We have been fortunate during these difficult times; all are healthy and well; thank you for asking.
 I hope you and your loved ones are faring well.

 Tell us about you, your career, how you founded grubtech.

 Mohamed Fayed: I am a retailer by profession; I have spent most of my professional life working for big-box retailers like Macys, Bloomingdales and Ross Stores, leading the Merchant Planning divisions.
 My last 13 years were spent with Al Tayer Retail, where I was the SVP of Omnichannel, digitizing brick and mortar brands like Gap and Mamas and Papas and building local platforms like Ounass.
 I founded grubtech in July 2019 on the premise that the digitization of food delivery was happening at such speed that the legacy technology stack was inefficient in keeping up.
 Covid obviously was not in our plans, but accelerated the confirmation of this hypothesis and allowed us to help all our clients cope with this channel shift.

 How does grubtech innovate?